Caltech-IPAC/firefly/README.md

 # Firefly

 Firefly is IPAC's Advanced Astronomy WEB UI Framework.
 It is for building a web-based Front end to access science archives.
 It provides sophisticated interactive data visualization capabilities.
-Our efforts to create a tightly integrated and user-friendly interface has generated numerous positive feedback from scientists.
+Our efforts to create a tightly integrated and user-friendly interface have generated numerous positive feedback from scientists.
 Users can browse and understand large volumes of archive data in a fraction of the time it took in the past.

 Note - if you are pulling, look at the [branches section](#branches)

 #### Firefly Framework
 Firefly is being reused for various archives because it is a framework of archive components.
 This has allowed us now to implement multiple archive systems at a fraction of the cost of the first system, Spitzer Heritage Archive.
-Firefly has under gone an extensive re-write since then, adopted React/Reduc framework for the client side, making it much  easier to work with other JavaScript libraries.
+Firefly has undergone an extensive re-write since then, adopted React/Redux framework for the client side, making it much  easier to work with other JavaScript libraries.
 Recently we have adopted Plotly.js graphing library.

 #### Firefly Viewer